karoldavid/pixel-art-maker/README.md

 1. Clone or download the repository.
 2. `cd` into the project directory.
 3. Double click index.html to open the Pixel Art Maker in a browser
+4. Switch branches to see the Vanilla JavaScript and the jQuery version

 ## Author